JoshRDFI/free-genai-bootcamp-2025/writing-practice/README.md

 ## Technical Details

 - **Frontend**: Streamlit for the user interface
-- **OCR**: MangaOCR for Japanese text recognition
+- **OCR**: MangaOCR via container API for Japanese text recognition
 - **LLM Integration**: Ollama with llama3 model for sentence generation and grading
 - **Database**: SQLite for vocabulary storage
 - **Image Processing**: PIL and streamlit-drawable-canvas for image handling

 ## Troubleshooting

-- **Blank Screen**: Ensure both Ollama and the API server are running
+- **Blank Screen**: Ensure both Ollama and the MangaOCR container are running
-- **OCR Not Working**: Check that MangaOCR is properly installed
+- **OCR Not Working**: Ensure the MangaOCR container is running and accessible at `http://localhost:9000/analyze`
-- **CUDA Errors**: The app will fall back to CPU mode if GPU is unavailable
 - **Missing Vocabulary**: Ensure the database is properly initialized

 ## Acknowledgements

-- MangaOCR for Japanese text recognition
+- MangaOCR for Japanese text recognition (containerized)
 - Ollama for local LLM capabilities
 - Streamlit for the interactive web interface